-The principle of distinction requires the sides to direct their attacks only against persons taking part in the hostilities and against objects that are used for military purposes.
-To ensure that this distinction is respected, international law provides that it is forbidden to mount an attack against an object that is not a specific military target, and that it is forbidden to use weapons that are incapable of distinguishing with sufficient precision between military and civilian objects.
-It should be emphasized that the presence of non-civilians among a civilian population does not deny the civilians the protections to which they are entitled, and the fact that one side breaches these rules does not release the other side from complying with them.
+Under IHL, the actions of security forces during fighting are governed by two fundamental principles: the principle of distinction and the principle of proportionality.
+The principle of distinction requires the parties to the conflict to direct their attacks only against persons taking part in the hostilities and against objects that are used for military purposes.
+To ensure that this distinction is respected, it is forbidden to mount an attack against an object that is not a specific military target, and to use weapons that do not allow sufficiently precise distinction between military and civilian objects.
+The principle of proportionality prohibits an attack even where the intended target is a legitimate object of attack, if the damage to the civilian population will be greater than the military advantage anticipated from the attack.

 Israel claims to follow these rules.
 However, its open-fire policy during fighting, and particularly in massive incursions into Palestinian cities and rounds of fighting in the Gaza Strip, ignores these rules almost entirely.
 Among other things, soldiers have fired indiscriminately, hitting passersby; they have used live ammunition and weapons that do not allow sufficient distinction between those participating in the fighting and those not; they have bombed residential buildings with the occupants inside, and have destroyed homes and other properties on a massive scale.
 All of these actions were justified based on a formalistic adherence to IHL provisions and to an expansive interpretation of these rules, to the point where they are drained of all meaning and substance.
 This conduct, which has caused thousands of casualties, has been largely ignored by the military law enforcement system.
 In most cases, no investigation is opened at all; in the rare cases that are investigated, no further action is taken.
 Other than a handful of cases, usually involving low-ranking soldiers, no one has been put on trial for harming Palestinians.